 Selected significant works of British literature.
 May include study of movements, schools, or periods.
-Lecture Hrs. = 3, Lab Hrs. = 0 Prerequisite: ENGL 1302 with a C or better

 English Literature: Beowulf to Romantic

 A direct study of significant masterpiece of English literature from the earlier times to the Romantic Period with particular attention to the main currents of thought and the major writers of Britain.